 Water softener safety is becoming a nationwide concern.
-Installations of new water softening systems are being banned in an increasing number of states and municipalities.
+Installations of new water softening systems have been banned in an increasing number of states and municipalities.
 Specifically, ion exchange water softeners.

 What are the safety concerns with water softeners?